January 3, 2020 / TIPS & TRICKS

 - Write a list of what you would like to include on your elopement day.
 Try and find a place that feels like “home” for you to share your vows!
 Is there somewhere special you’ve visited together before?
 A place you’ve seen and imagined yourself getting married at?
 After choosing your location, you should settle on a month and date for your elopement.
 I suggest looking at days during the middle of the week so you can enjoy more privacy and seclusion!

 - Find cool ways to incorporate your passions into your big day!
 Do you like to eat sweets or drink whiskey together?
-How about playing disc golf or share the same energy and passion for yoga or hiking?
+How about playing disc golf or maybe you share the same energy and passion for yoga, cliff jumping, kayaking or hiking?
 Take a helicopter ride or backpack through the mountains of Colorado.
 Think of some fun things you enjoy doing together and add that into your elopement ceremony timeline!